 v.
 Identification of those trees shown on the site plan which may be classified as heritage oak trees.
 Heritage oak trees are either of the following:

-(1) Any oak tree measuring 36 inches or more in diameter, measured four and one-half feet above the natural grade; or importance to the community, notwithstanding that the tree diameter is less than 36 inches.
+(1) Any oak tree measuring 36 inches or more in diameter,

+measured four and one-half feet above the natural grade; or

 (2) Any oak tree having significant historical or cultural